rclark848/D_suzukii_behav/README.md

 **Citation:** Clark RD, Dipiero M, Fingerut JT, McRobert SP.
 (2020) An analysis of female postcopulatory behavior in *Drosophila suzukii* and *Drosophila biarmipes*. *Journal of Insect Behavior*, **33**:193-200. [(doi:10.1007/s10905-020-09761-x)](https://link.springer.com/article/10.1007%2Fs10905-020-09761-x)

-Please contact René at rene.clark[at]rutgers.edu with any questions.
+Please contact René at rclark848[at]gmail.com with any questions.

 *Also available to download as a zip archive from Zenodo.*
 [![DOI](https://zenodo.org/badge/372948175.svg)](https://zenodo.org/badge/latestdoi/372948175)